 What Do Cycling Insoles Actually Do?

-Several bike outfitters with whom I spoke sell general insoles for cycling shoes.
-They have found that custom cycling insoles usually take up too much space inside the shoe, especially considering heat and foot swelling are major issues for most cyclists when on a 4+ hour saddle ride.
+Several bike outfitters I spoke with sell general cycling insoles for shoes.
+They have found that custom cycling insoles usually take up too much space inside the shoe, especially considering that heat and foot swelling are major issues for most cyclists when on a 4+ hour saddle ride.

-Despite my emotional attachment, I was unable to find a large body of research that supports the connection between how even the best cycling footbeds can aid in performance or power.
-However, I realized through my research, that I am not alone in trying to find hard data that proves the positive effects of cycling insoles.
+Despite my emotional attachment, I was unable to find a substantial body of research supporting the claim that even the best cycling footbeds can improve performance or power output.
+However, I realised through my research that I am not alone in seeking hard data to prove the positive effects of cycling insoles.

-Other enthusiasts and sports treatment providers have been trying to prove the logic underlying cycling insoles Daniel R Bonanno and Yeo Boon Kiak compiled a paper assessing studies concerning foot orthoses and improved performance.
-[1] They found that other researchers have tried to find empirical proof that cycling shoe inserts improve or worsen performance by measuring oxygen consumption or examining kinematics, but were unable to find a conclusive consensus.
+Other enthusiasts and sports treatment providers have been trying to prove the logic underlying cycling insoles.
+Daniel R Bonanno and Yeo Boon Kiak compiled a paper assessing studies concerning foot orthoses and improved performance.
+[1] They found that other researchers have sought empirical evidence that cycling shoe inserts improve or worsen performance by measuring oxygen consumption or examining kinematics, but have been unable to reach a consensus.

 However, performance is not the only thing that matters when cycling.
 Bonnano and Yeo cite a study by Jaquelin A Bousie, Peter Blanch, Thomas G McPoil, and Bill Vicenzino from the School of Physiotherapy, University of Melbourne, that found foot orthoses increase the contact area under the foot, reducing peak forces, meaning the maximum force of torque developed during a muscle action.
 [2]

-I also uncovered some information about how stiff insoles for cycling can help to stiffen the shoe, which improves the lever arm and increases push-off.
+I also uncovered information about how cycling insoles can stiffen the shoe, improving the lever arm and increasing push-off.
 I kept trolling deeper.

 Reduce Peak Forces & Risk of Injuries

-When read with other scientific studies on peak forces, we see that cycling shoe inserts can benefit various chronic conditions, reduce peak forces, reduce heat spots, therefore potentially alleviating foot swelling on long cycles.
+When read alongside other scientific studies on peak forces, we see that cycling shoe inserts can benefit various chronic conditions, reduce peak forces, and reduce heat spots, potentially alleviating foot swelling during long cycles.

-The term ‘hot foot’ or Metatarsalgia refers to a condition when the balls of the feet become painful and inflamed with periods of increased pedal pressure.
-Insoles for cycling hot foot can reduce the discomfort where the bones and nerves are repeatedly aggravated by the metatarsal bones resulting in a burning or numbing sensation of the foot due to the compression.
+The term ‘hot foot’ or Metatarsalgia refers to a condition where the balls of the feet become painful and inflamed with periods of increased pedal pressure.
+Insoles for cycling hot foot can reduce discomfort by relieving pressure on the metatarsal bones, which are repeatedly aggravated, resulting in a burning or numbing sensation in the foot due to compression.

-Essentially, although the research is limited in defining whether cycling insoles increase your performance or power, they can reduce peak pressures and possibly reduce injury risk, which is nothing to scoff at!
+Essentially, although research on whether cycling insoles increase performance or power is limited, they can reduce peak pressures and possibly reduce injury risk, which is nothing to scoff at!

 Why Get Custom Orthoses for Cycling Shoes?

-Cycling shoe insoles can work as a rehabilitation device whereby injuries can be offloaded by the reduction in peak forces.
+Cycling shoe insoles can serve as a rehabilitation device, offloading injuries by reducing peak forces.

-Custom cycling insoles, like The Foot Practice’s SPIN Cycling Orthoses, can produce higher plantar pressures, which are more spread across the foot than standard pressures, when used in combination with good bike fitting and comfortable shoes, reduce the risk of overuse injury.
+Custom cycling insoles, like The Foot Practice’s SPIN Cycling Orthoses, can produce higher plantar pressures, which are more evenly distributed across the foot than standard pressures, and, when used in combination with good bike fitting and comfortable shoes, reduce the risk of overuse injury.
 Our custom cycling insoles are designed from lightweight, ultra-thin carbon fibre to balance weight and stiffness between your foot and pedal.
-This may have real implications for their use in the prevention and/or management of overuse injuries in the knee, foot and ankle, and other lower limb extremities and the back.
+This may have real implications for their use in the prevention and/or management of overuse injuries in the knee, foot and ankle, and other lower-limb extremities, as well as the back.

 If in doubt about the pros and cons of getting insoles for cycling shoes, schedule a consultation for an evaluation at The Foot Practice.
 I’m guessing if you’ve read this far, you’re as much of an avid cycling aficionado as I am.
-Taking a little time to make an appointment to discuss your options to find the best insoles for cycling shoes is a small commitment for a more enjoyable and comfortable experience when riding those long distances.
+Taking a little time to make an appointment to discuss your options and find the best cycling insoles for your shoes is a small commitment for a more enjoyable, comfortable experience on those long rides.

 __________________